Shizi Yang Crossing Main Bridge

 Engineering and architecture at their largest scale

-The Shizi Yang Crossing is a major highway scheme in the ZhuJiang Delta, in Southeast China, which includes a 12.5km-long viaduct with a main span of 2180m (the world’s largest span if built today).
-The scheme will further integrate the cities in the area, one of the most densely populated in the world and one of its main economic zones, untapping opportunities for further development and facilitating trade.
+The Shizi Yang Crossing is a major highway scheme in the ZhuJiang Delta, in Southeast China, comprising a 12.5km-long viaduct with a main span of 2180m (the world’s largest span once completed).
+The scheme will strengthen connectivity across one of the world’s most densely populated and economically significant regions, unlocking further development opportunities and facilitating trade.

 Share